 New Brunswick’s cities do not have the urban sprawl of cities like Toronto and Vancouver, rather they retain a desirable small town charm despite their size.
 Many are initially drawn to the city life of New Brunswick.
 With microbreweries, world-class seafood eateries and galleries popping around every corner of cities like Saint John, who wouldn’t want to live there?

 Though city life is certainly enjoyable, New Brunswick’s smaller towns are certainly worth exploring.
 You will quickly realize that the people of these communities truly care about each other.
-You will also find that the smaller communities of New Brunswick are perfect for your next Entrepreneurial venture.
+You will also find that the smaller communities of New Brunswick could be perfect for your next entrepreneurial venture.
 There is a welcoming warmth to the people of New Brunswick that will make you feel at home whether you live in a city or town.

 Saint John is a vibrant city that has enjoyed a recent revitalization in urban life.
 The city is still perhaps the most industrious city along Canada’s Atlantic coast.
 Redevelopment of several areas has led to Saint John becoming an attractive destination for businesses and the service industry.
 If you are French-speaking, Saint John may be perfect for you seeing as the city is rather evenly inhabited by English and French speakers.